BIOS 3003 Advanced Sports Physiology

 Coordinator Shona Papalia Opens in new window

-Description In 2017, this unit is replaced by 401146 - Applied Physiology.
-This unit presents the knowledge and laboratory skills essential to understanding the physiological demands on the sports participant, as well as to develop, implement and evaluate sports-specific training programs.
+Description In 2017, this subject is replaced by 401146 - Applied Physiology.
+This subject presents the knowledge and laboratory skills essential to understanding the physiological demands on the sports participant, as well as to develop, implement and evaluate sports-specific training programs.
 Students will develop the knowledge and skills necessary to perform and interpret results for a number of standard laboratory and field-based physiological tests used in talent identification and the assessment of high performance athletes.
 Prescription focuses on the development and implementation of sport specific fitness programs.
 Also covered are the physiology of ergogenic aids, overtraining, muscle fatigue and soreness; physiological factors limiting performance; and physiological responses to exercise in challenging environments.

 School Health Sciences